pothi/nginx-brotli/README.md

 # Compile Nginx from Source with Brotli Support

 This little script compiles Nginx from source with [Brotli](https://opensource.googleblog.com/2015/09/introducing-brotli-new-compression.html) support.
+In particular, it uses [https://github.com/eustas/ngx_brotli/](https://github.com/eustas/ngx_brotli/) to compile Nginx.

 ## Supported Platforms

 - Debian 9
 - Ubuntu 16.04 and Ubuntu 18.04

+## Tested Nginx versions

+- Stable versions: 1.16
+- Mainline versions: 1.17

 ## What does it do?